bufbuild/docs.buf.build/docs/generate/managed-mode.md

 * [PHP](#php)
 * [Ruby](#ruby)

-Managed Mode has no implications for languages not on this list.
-In general, though, we do recommend enabling Managed Mode in cases where you're not sure which [plugins]

-> If you're using Protobuf in a language that's not in this list, then Managed Mode is likely of no
+If you're generating code for a language that isn't on this list, managed mode has no implications and enabling it is likely to have no effect.
-> benefit to you.

-**Managed Mode** addresses this problem head on so that users can remove file options from their Protobuf APIs altogether.

-In addition, you can use Managed Mode to set Protobuf's [`optimize_for`](#optimize_for) option.

-None of these options have anything to do with the API definition within Protobuf - they are all API *consumer* concerns, not API *producer* concerns.
-Different consumers may (and usually do) want different values for these options, especially when a given set of Protobuf definitions is consumed in many different places.
-This gets especially bad with imports - anyone in Go who has had to specify long chains of `--go_opt=Mpath/to/foo.proto=github.com/pkg/foo` can attest to the severity of the situation.

-Managed mode addresses this problem head-on so that users can remove file options from their Protobuf APIs altogether.

 ## Configuration

-To configure managed mode, add the `managed.enabled` option to your `buf.gen.yaml` template.
-Here's an example `buf.gen.yaml` template that uses the `protoc-gen-java` plugin:
+To enable managed mode, add the `managed.enabled` option to your [`buf.gen.yaml`][buf-gen-yaml] configuration.
+Here's an example configuration that uses the `protoc-gen-java` [plugin][plugins]:

 ```yaml title="buf.gen.yaml"
 version: v1